seydx/homebridge-tado-platform/README.md

 ## Extras

 ### Central Switch
-Shows a switch accessory with additional custom characteristics in HomeKit which mimics the "Boost" and "Turnoff" switch from Tado.
+Shows a switch accessory with additional switches in HomeKit which mimics the "Boost" and "Turnoff" switch from Tado.
 It also shows the Heater Running information as a custom characteristic for the month (in hours) and it shows also how many thermostats are in auto, manual or off mode.
+Its also possible to show a dummy switch withiun the central switch for eg. automation purposes.

 ```
 "homes": [